 The information contained within the WSSMP has been developed to be consistent with the East Providence Comprehensive Plan particularly as it relates to population growth, economic development, land use planning and general water use policies.
+The EPWUD referred to the East Providence Comprehensive Plan during the preparation of this WSSMP update to ensure consistency with the Comprehensive Plan.
 The City Engineering and Water Utilities Division personnel shall strive to promote consistency between the contents of the WSSMP and the policies of the East Providence Comprehensive Plan.
-The EPWUD shall attempt to get comments on the WSSMP update from the City planner in the months and years to come.
+The EPWUD participates in the preparation of the Comprehensive Plan to update applicable sections.

 The EPWUD maintains a close working relationship with both neighboring suppliers, the BCWA and Pawtucket, particularly as it relates to the use of emergency interconnections.
 The EPWUD also maintains a close working relationship with its main supplier, Providence Water.
+It should be noted that the EPWUD is cognizant of the water usage rates within their water system but has no control over the withdrawal rates of the Providence Water system.
+Should water conditions deem it necessary, the EPWUD shall attempt to institute watershed-based coordination with Providence Water.

 The EPWUD routinely coordinates with and maintains a working relationship with East Providence's wastewater collection system.

-The City of East Providence's wastewater collection system is managed and operated by the East

-Providence Water Utilities Division therefore, all operations and data collection are handled within one Division.
+The City of East Providence's wastewater collection system is managed and operated by the East Providence Water Utilities Division therefore, all operations and data collection are handled within one Division.
 Additionally, East Providence maintains a sewer use fee such that the wastewater system may be operated as an enterprise fund similar to the water system.
 The sewer use fee is now billed with the water bills and is based on water consumption.